 Imperialism leaves behind germs of rot which we must clinically detect and remove from our land but from our minds as well. ― Frantz Fanon

-Ways Youth are Changing the World as Consumers
+Ways Youth Engagement Happens for Youth as Consumers

 Youth-Led Boycotts — When young people keep their money at home or refuse to shop in a specific stores, they are boycotting.
 Ways to help boycotts work including trading or bartering for things, or trading labor (action) for things.
 When children and youth stop spending their money in stores that depend on them, change can happen.